technix/atrament.ink/docs/atrament-basics/markup.md

 | `bordered=false` | Don't show button borders.
 Useful if you use an inline image `[img]` as a button content. |
 | `display=modal` | If set, the button displays a modal overlay instead of full-screen. |

+## Custom markup

+Making of custom markup tags is described in the [developer documentation](../developer/atrament-ui.md#markup-tags).